 Breakwaters are defined as structures that are built into the sea to protect the port.
-Breakwaters by definition protect the port system as a whole and make the establishment of a port facility feasible by removing the effect of waves and protecting the port and its main function as a cargo working facility from bad weather.
-Furthermore, it is more difficult to determine relative use of the asset between port users than it is for channels (shipping line) or land (lessee), for example.
-As such, the Regulator determined that all cargo working users, i.e. Liners, Cargo owners themselves, and cargo working lessees should carry the costs of building and maintaining the breakwaters in equal shares.
+Breakwaters by definition protect the port system as a whole and make the establishment of a port facility feasible by removing the effect of waves and to protect the port and its main function as a cargo working facility from bad weather.
+As such, the Regulator determined that all cargo working users, i.e. Liners, Cargo owners themselves and cargo working lessees should carry the costs of building and maintaining the breakwaters in equal terms.
 It is important to note that the shared component for tenants is based on the NBV of the land.

-For the purpose of recovering the cost of the breakwaters through marine services gross tonnage will be used.
+For the purpose of recovering the cost of the breakwaters through marine services Gross tonnage will be used.
 The use of vessel size as a pricing variable provides a more accurate approximation of asset use.